marvin-schmoll/SLM_phase_control/README.md

 "santec_driver" contains drivers to communicate with the Santec-SLMs.

+"gxipy" contains drivers to communicate with the Daheng camera.

+### New features

+Can now generate Hologram phase patterns with the Gerchberg-Saxton-algorithm.

 ### Updates

-Currently being updated to generate Hologram phase patterns with the Gerchberg-Saxton-algorithm.
-The GS-algorithm is already implemented "gerchberg_saxton.py", but not yet included in the main program.
+Work on a feedback algorithm for delay stabilization.